sdsgisd/soapfilm_implementation/README.md

 C: Add a random velocity field using curl noise

 m: Change rendering mode.
-o: Save the state as files containing information of mesh, labels, and constrained vertices.
-O: Save the state as above, but with ghost vertices and faces.
-and etc.

 ## Dependencies
 This program is built by standard procedures using CMAKE (http://www.cmake.org).